Oil Prices in Euros

 Brent Crude Oil Price Forecast

-Brent Crude Oil Price Forecast Goldman Sachs projects that Brent crude oil prices will average $60/56 per barrel for the remainder of 2025, with a further decline to an annual average of $56/$52 per barrel in 2026, reflecting increased global supply from OPEC+.
+Brent Crude Oil Price Forecast Goldman Sachs projects that Brent crude oil prices will average $66 per barrel in the second half of 2025, with a subsequent decline to an annual average of $56 per barrel in 2026, as a result of rising global supply from OPEC+.
 Image: Goldman Sachs Global Investment Research

 Oil Price vs. U.S. 10-Year Breakeven Inflation Rate